xnought/console.me/README.md

 They ask about the product, but not how you are doing.

+> `console` defined by [dictionary.com](https://www.dictionary.com/browse/console): to alleviate or lessen the grief, sorrow, or disappointment of; give solace or comfort
+>

 You can request to be consoled by asking your cpu nicely: `console.me(); // pretty please :)`

+Why `console.log` when you can `console.me`?

 ## Usage